thedersen/aws-cloudwatch-slack-alerter/README.md

 ## Credits

-This is based off of the work by [cplankey](https://github.com/cplankey/lambda-errors-to-slack) and code from [aws-samples](https://github.com/aws-samples/amazon-cloudwatch-log-centralizer).
+This is based on the work by [cplankey](https://github.com/cplankey/lambda-errors-to-slack) and code from [aws-samples](https://github.com/aws-samples/amazon-cloudwatch-log-centralizer).